Shao-RMSGAL/AMCSET/README.md

 ### Markdown file image bug

 - Image at the top of the markdown file as axis multipliers of "10e8", but are only partially visible.
-This is a matplotlib.pylot bug, as this was generated from that.
+The graph was generated using matplotlib.pylot.

 ## Author